serverspec/serverspec.github.io/tutorial.md

 Serverspec can detect target host's OS automatically.

-If you'd like to set target host's OS explicitly, you should include `Serverspec::Helper::OSName` like this.
+If you'd like to set target host's OS explicitly, you should include `Serverspec::Helper::OSName` in `spec/spec_helper.rb` like this.

 ```ruby
 require 'serverspec'